 The daughter of former Texas governor Ann Richards, she was raised in a family committed to social justice and public service.
 Richards began her career organizing low-wage workers in the hotel, health care, and janitorial industries throughout California, Louisiana, and Texas.

 Prior to her national advocacy work, Richards established the Texas Freedom Network, of which she is now a trustee, to advance a mainstream agenda of religious freedom and individual liberties across the state.
 The grassroots organization has grown to include more than 50,000 religious and community leaders.
-She is also a trustee of the JPB Foundation.
+She also serves on the boards of the JPB Foundation, Media Matters for America, and American Bridge 21st Century.

 Richards received her bachelor's degree from Brown University.